John Lausch announces resignation as U.S. attorney for Northern District of Illinois

 The role of interim U.S. attorney will fall to Morris Pasqual, the office’s first assistant U.S. attorney.
 A search is underway for a successor to Lausch.

-Chicago U.S. Attorney John Lausch officially announced his resignation Wednesday, weeks after news of his departure was first made public.
+Chicago U.S. Attorney John Lausch formally announced his resignation Wednesday, weeks after news of his departure was first made public.

-Lausch was sworn in as U.S. attorney on Nov.
+Lausch was sworn in on Nov.
 22, 2017, after being appointed by President Donald Trump.

-He will almost certainly be remembered for the blockbuster racketeering indictment brought a year ago against former Illinois House Speaker Michael Madigan.
+Among the key cases during his tenure was the blockbuster racketeering indictment a year ago against former Illinois House Speaker Michael Madigan.
 That capped a yearslong investigation into old-school Chicago politics that also resulted in the indictment of Ald.
-Edward M. Burke (14th) and several other public officials.
+Edward M. Burke (14th) and other public officials.

 A related trial, in which four people are accused of trying to bribe Madigan to benefit ComEd, is set to begin March 14.

-It was also under Lausch that former Chicago Ald.
-Danny Solis (25th) was outed by the Sun-Times as a government mole.
+It was also under Lausch that former Ald.
+Danny Solis (25th) was revealed by the Sun-Times to have been working as a government mole.
 Solis’ cooperation predated Lausch, but the evidence he gathered became key to the indictments of Madigan and Burke during Lausch’s tenure.

-Though it may take some time for a permanent successor to be chosen, the search is already underway.
+A search for a permanent successor to Lausch is underway.
 U.S. Sens.
-Dick Durbin and Tammy Duckworth said in a statement that they “will work to ensure that the next U.S. attorney for the Northern District of Illinois will be a person of outstanding qualifications and integrity.”
+Dick Durbin and Tammy Duckworth said they “will work to ensure that the next U.S. attorney for the Northern District of Illinois will be a person of outstanding qualifications and integrity.”